 Many people in the US take health classes in middle or high school.
 Unfortunately, these classes don’t familiarize students with mental illnesses.
 The primary age for mental illness development is between the ages of 14 and 24.
 However, many people don’t know how to identify them.
 Overall, developing symptoms of a mental disorder without knowing what’s happening to you can be extremely isolating for a variety fo reasons:

-Even as adults, it’s difficult opening up about what’s going on internally.
+Even as adults, it’s difficult to open up about what’s going on internally.
 Part of this apprehension is from fear of judgment.
 Without the proper education, people keep their mental illness symptoms to themselves and never get help.
 Often, this leads to self-medicating.

 Developing an Addiction with Psychological Disorders

 There comes a point when a person realizes something is mentally wrong with them.
 An individual may notice how, comparatively, others can manage their lives better.
 From a desire to feel normal, a person may turn to drugs or alcohol.
-Overall, the more someone uses to deal with the symptoms of mental illness, the closer they are to developing an addiction.
+Overall, the more someone abuses a substance to deal with the symptoms of mental illness, the closer they are to developing an addiction.
 Unfortunately, mental illness and addiction often occur together because the two separate conditions reinforce and influence each other.
 A person with undiagnosed bipolar disorder might attempt to combat epidoses of depression with drugs that make them feel good, or at least disconnected from their feelings of depression.
 That same person could later experience a manic episode, and turn to different drugs or alcohol, to sedate themselves so they can sleep.
 Addiction to multiple substances could form over time, and the mental health disorder would still remain unadressed.